folkertdev/reversible-debugger/report.md

 The goal is to define a debugger that can step forward and backward in time, allowing for complete rewinding (rolling) of threads, variable assignments and the full program.

+A future goal - that influenced the implementation - is that we want to introduce session types to this language and model.
+Session types are specifications for the interactions of a process.
+For instance

+    A: send "Ping"
+    B: send "Pong"

+Thread `A` must send (it cannot perform a receive) the value "Ping" on some channel before it terminates.
+Likewise, thread `B` must send the value "Pong".

 ## My idea works